Skip to main content

 Response Format

-The response contains a 3D matrix (cube) where each element is a length-6 array representing the polynomial coefficients for calculating travel time between points at different times of day.
+With responseType='coefficients' (default), the response contains a 3D array where each element is a length-6 array of polynomial coefficients for calculating travel time between source-destination pairs at any time of day.
+With responseType='matrix', the response contains the raw duration matrices for each of the 6 time slices.

 Integration with Solvice Maps Platform